OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     After the OneFlow service is deployed you can also **scale up** the worker nodes - the template will start only one - to add more follow onto the tab ``Roles``, click on ``worker`` and green button ``Scale``.

-.. note:: Even though Sunstone shows the VNC console button, VNC access to Containers or VMs running in Edge Clusters has been deemed insecure and as such OpenNebula filters this traffic.
+.. note:: Even though Sunstone shows the VNC console button, VNC access to VMs running in Edge Clusters has been deemed insecure and as such OpenNebula filters this traffic.
 This means that the VNC access won't work for VMs running in Edge Clusters.

 .. |select_metal_aws_cluster_public_network| image:: /images/select_metal_aws_cluster_public_network.png
 .. |configure_kubernetes_cluster| image:: /images/configure_kubernetes_cluster.png